 According to Grandview Research, the global business process outsourcing market is expected to reach $525 billion by 2030, and the financial services, IT and telecommunications industries are projected to be the primary drivers of that change.

 Outsourcing provides flexibility in responding to the market, as well as dealing with revenue earned.
 It also saves companies on training staff or spending on expensive, specialized accounting software.

 10. Internet of Things

-From large financial institutions to small start-ups, all have found news ways to use the Internet of Things (IoT) data.
-It saves a lot of time and money by gathering and transferring data, as well as improving customer experience and detecting suspicious activity.
+From large financial institutions to small start-ups, all have found new ways to use internet of things (IoT) data.
+Use of IoT devices saves time and money by gathering and transferring data, as well as improving customer experience and detecting suspicious activity.

-IoT in banking and financial services market size is projected to grow from $249.4 million in 2018 to $2030.1 million by 2023.
-Companies can use IoT to gather customer data and analyze it to predict their customer’s needs.
-With the continuous data gathering, services can be rendered almost instantly, drastically cutting down waiting time for customers and freeing up time for finance agents to focus on more pressing tasks.
+Companies can use IoT to gather customer data and analyze it to predict their customers’ needs.
+With continuous data gathering, services can be rendered almost instantly, drastically reducing waiting time for customers and freeing up time for finance agents to focus on more pressing tasks.

 Keeping up with and implementing technical advancements can be overwhelming, but we have you covered.
-Talk to the IT experts at Merit Technologies today and discover exactly how your firm can benefit and grow from the latest technical trends.
+Talk with an expert at Merit Technologies today and discover exactly how your firm can benefit and grow from the latest accounting trends.

 And, if you already have an internal IT team, consider augmenting their expertise with a co-managed approach.